Energy in Bahrain

 Energy in Bahrain describes energy and electricity production, consumption and import in Bahrain.
-Baharain is net energy exporter.
+Bahrain is a net energy exporter.

 Primary energy use was in Bahrain in 2009 110 TWh and 139 TWh per million persons and in 2008 107 TWh and 139 TWh/million people.

 Overview

 Oil

 Bahrain was the first place on the Arabian side of the Persian Gulf where oil was discovered.
-The First Oil Well, Bahrain situated below Jebel Dukhan has operated since 1932.
+The First Oil Well, Bahrain situated below Jabal al Dukhan has operated since 1932.
 It was operated by Bahrain Petroleum Company.

+In 2023, the petroleum production of Bahrain was rated at about 189,000 barrels per day.
+The petroleum reserves were quoted as 168 million barrels in 2023.

+Gas

+As of 2023, Bahrain was said to produce 16.7 billion cubic meters (bcm) of natural gas per year and have reserves of 68 bcm.

 Business

-Bahrain Petroleum Company (BAPCO) wholly owned by the government of Bahrain, is a fully integrated oil company.
+Bahrain Petroleum Company (BAPCO), wholly owned by the government of Bahrain, is a fully integrated oil company.

 Banagas is a large natural gas company.